 A common cause of error in water quality analysis is improper sampling.
 The results of a water quality analysis of a sample show only what is in the sample.
-For the results to be meaningful, the sample must be representative i.e., it must contain essentially the same constituents as the body of water from which it was taken.
+For the results to be meaningful, the sample must be representative i.e., it must contain essentially the same constituents as that of the water body from which it was taken.